Talks programme for 2025

 His website, http://www.ianridpath.com, is now a major online resource.
 Ian is editor of the authoritative Oxford Dictionary of Astronomy, and of the Collins and Princeton Stars & Planets Guide (UK and US), and lectures on behalf of the Royal Astronomical Society.
 He is a winner of the Astronomical Society of the Pacific's Klumpke-Roberts Award for “outstanding contributions to the public understanding and appreciation of astronomy”.
 He is also a noted UFO skeptic and is well-known for his investigation and explanation of Britain's leading UFO case, the Rendlesham Forest Incident.

-• Club members slot: Steve Foster will present (via Zoom) a talk about recurrent nova T Coronae Borealis.
+• Club members slot: Steve Foster presented (via Zoom) a talk about recurrent nova T Coronae Borealis.

 Wednesday 19 February, 7.15 for 7.30pm

-This talk will be presented at Thames Chase, via Zoom
+This talk was presented at Thames Chase, via Zoom

 'Planetary Mass Objects and JuMBOs in the Trapezium Cluster'